Self-diffusion and structural properties of confined fluids in dynamic coexistence: Introduction

 Numerical simulations have been extensively used to analyze the size dependence of the thermodynamic properties of confined fluids and clusters \cite{briant1975molecular,Honeycutt:1987,berry1988solid,Quirke:1988,Polak:2006}.
 Concerning the dynamics and size-dependence of self-diffusion in confined fluids, most of the theoretical work have been focused on numerical Molecular Dynamics (MD) simulations \cite{Beck1990,Erpenbeck:1991,Yeh:2004,Thompson1992,Gao1997,Mittal:2008,Matsubara:2012}.
 Dynamic coexistence is not always observed in simulations \cite{Cleveland:1999} but the observation of dynamic coexistence will of course depend on the time scale on which dynamic coexistence occurs \cite{schebarchov2005static}, which can be very large depending on the magnitude of the energy barrier separating the solid and liquid states of the cluster.
 Dynamic Monte Carlo (DMC) simulations \cite{Binder1994} offer an alternative approach that can be used to describe self-diffusion at large time scales \cite{Huitema:1999} where both MD and DMC simulations reveals self-diffusion in confined fluids as a thermal activated process \cite{Matsubara:2012}.

-In this work we analyze and discuss the peculiar behavior of the self-diffusion coefficients and radial distribution function, $g\left (r\right )$, in a confined Lennard-Jones in the solid-liquid dynamic coexistence region.
-We show that the average of the self-diffusion coefficients vary largely from liquid to the solid phase, providing an unambiguous signature of the actual phase state.
-Interestingly, we find that the $g\left (r\right )$ is essentially indistinguishable among both phases.
+In this work we analyze and discuss the peculiar behavior of the self-diffusion coefficients and radial distribution function, $g\left(r\right)$, in a confined Lennard-Jones (L-J) fluid in the solid-liquid dynamic coexistence region.
+We show that the spatial average of the self-diffusion coefficients vary largely from liquid to the solid phase, providing an unambiguous signature of the actual phase state.
+Interestingly, we find that the $g\left(r\right)$ is essentially indistinguishable between both phases.
 This indicates that the system is in an amorphous solid phase rather than crystal-like.
-This finding is supported by the observed split-second peak of $g(r)$ which is reminiscent of the behavior observed in nearly jammed disordered hard-sphere packings \cite{Donev_2005}.\\
+This finding is supported by the observed split-second peak of $g(r)$ which is reminiscent of the behavior observed in nearly jammed disordered hard-sphere (HS) packings \cite{Donev_2005}.
+We shall term solid or solid-like to such a phase throughout this paper.

+It is worth emphasizing at this point that the interaction potential is not hard-sphere although some similarities can be established between HS and L-J systems.
+On the other hand, we consider spatially averaged quantities.
+We shall show that, despite the possible spatial dependence of the diffusion coefficients, spatially averaged quantities already contain the signature of the the actual dynamic state of the system.